 ArangoDB stores JSON data in journal files with append operation only.
 When a journal file is full, it is marked data file and become immutable.
 Each journal file has a fixed size (by default 32MB), and a collection can be stored in multiple journal file.
 Along with each collection, there is also a "shape" file mapping each JSON format to a shape id.
 In the journal file, JSON records are stored sequentially with only the attribute values but not names.
 The records are stored in binary format along with a shape id used to deserialize it later.

 The RocksDB storage engine uses a log-structured organization.
 MMFiles storage engine does not specify a storage organization since it mainly focuses on data that can totally fit into memory.

 In a cluster of nodes, each ArangoDB instance has its own data copy that can fully function well independent of other node failures.
 The system adopts a master/master model, which means every same type of node can serve the same type of requests.
 Under network partition, it prefers consistency over availability, which is a "CP" model.
 There are four roles in a cluster: agents, coordinators, primary DBservers, and secondaries.
 Agents are in charge of manage the cluster.
 It uses Raft for consensus.
 Coordinators are in charge of receiving and responding to client requests.
 Primary DBservers are the main hosts of data.
 They use synchronized updates.
 The secondaries will then do the same update asynchronously.
 Given specific application scenarios, users can also specify other replication models including master/slave and active failover.

-Generally, there is no view in ArangoDB.
+There is no view in ArangoDB.
 However, there is a search engine specifically designed for document searching called ArangoSearch that adopts a similar "materialized view" idea as in SQL databases.
 By utilizing pre-processed document information, it can reduce the complexity of execution plans and allows fuzzy search.